LukeClancy/dynamic-records-meritfront/README.md

 #### self.instaload_sql( *optional* name, insta_array, opts = { })
 *instaloads* a bunch of diffrent models at the same time by casting them to json before returning them.
 Kinda cool.
 Maybe a bit overcomplicated.
 Seems to be more efficient to preloading when i tested it.
 - name is passed to dynamic_sql and is the name of the sql request
-- opts are passed to dynamic_sql (except for the raw option which is set to true.
-Raw output is not allowed on this request)
+- opts are passed to dynamic_sql
 - requires a list of instaload method output which provides information for how to treat each sql block.

 ```ruby